SteGreig/livestyled/src/docs-general/wordpress/wordpress.md

 ## Don't brace yourself

-We tend not to use braces, therefore please use
+We tend not to use braces, therefore;

 ![#ff0000](https://placehold.it/15/ff0000/000000?text=+) Instead of:
 ```php